Yukaru-san/wabot/README.md

 SetErrorTimeout(time.Duration)             // Time until the program will restart after losing connection

-CreateNewSettingsOption(interface)         // Standard Settings for newly added users IsUserRegistered(string) bool              // Checks if the Jid is registered already AddUserByJid(string)                       // Registers the jid's owner - if not already registered ChangeUserSettings(string, interface)      // Updates the user's settings with the given struct GetUserSettings(string) interface          // Returns the Jid-corresponding Settings GetUserIndex(whatsapp.TextMessage) int     // Returns the message-owner's position in the user-slice
+CreateNewSettingsOption(interface)         // Standard Settings for newly added users IsUserRegistered(string) bool              // Checks if the Jid is already registered AddUserByJid(string)                       // Registers the Jid's owner - if not already registered ChangeUserSettings(string, interface)      // Updates the user's settings with the given struct GetUserSettings(string) interface          // Returns the Jid-corresponding Settings GetUserIndex(whatsapp.TextMessage) int     // Returns the message-owner's position in the user-slice

-SaveUsersToDisk() bool                     // Returns true on successful saving GetSaveData() (BotUserList, bool)          // Returns the loaded savedata and true if possible (false otherwise) UseSaveData(BotUserList)                   // Overwrites the userlist with the given one
+SaveUsersToDisk() bool                     // Returns true on successfully saving the userlist GetSaveData() (BotUserList, bool)          // Returns the loaded savedata and true if possible (false otherwise) UseSaveData(BotUserList)                   // Overwrites the userlist with the given one
 ```